 The price includes:

-- Support staff costs including their salary, insurance, equipment, domestic airfare, food and accommodation during the whole program.
+- 🏋🏽♀️ Support staff costs including their salary, insurance, equipment, domestic airfare, food and accommodation during the whole program.

 ❌ Does not include:

-- International airfare to and from Nepal.
+- 🛫 International airfare to and from Nepal.

-As you can imagine I have to carefully choose the right people with the right mindset and the right sort of “readiness” for this group.
+As you can imagine I have to carefully choose the right people with the right mindset and the right sort of “readiness” for this adventure.
 If you are truly interested to evolve, expand and experience some mountain magic, I am waiting to hear from you.

 A great adventure is calling towards the path of knowledge: an adventure that can lead to discovery of worlds upon worlds inside and outside, un-imagined till now, yet just a breath away.
 But courage is necessary, sincerity for discovering the deepest truth within your heart and willingness to totally surrender your self interest is necessary.

 It’s a long journey (never ending really) but every day we walk the path, it’s a day filled with wonder and new discoveries to expand our inner-space exponentially.
 The alternative involves saying no to the calling that is within our hearts; and living a life too small, (in the words of poet Rilke) in a cage with a thousand bars, and beyond the bars, no world.